evpo/EncryptPad/docs/en/readme.md

 * **OpenPGP** file format: you can encrypt a file with another tool (gpg for example) implementing the format and open it with EncryptPad and vice versa.

-* **Double protection:** randomly generated key files in addition to passwords.
+* **Double protection:** randomly generated key files in addition to passphrases.

 <div id="when-encryptpad" />
 ##When Do I Need EncryptPad?

-* You have a file containing sensitive information such as account names, passwords or ID numbers.
+* You have a file containing sensitive information such as account names, passphrases or ID numbers.
 It is stored on unprotected media or unwanted people can access the file.
 Such storage can be a computer at work, carried laptop, memory stick or a cloud drive.

-* You need to send an encrypted file to somebody with whom you prearranged a shared secret (a password or a key file).
+* You need to send an encrypted file to somebody with whom you prearranged a shared secret (a passphrase or a key file).
 In this case, you need to exchange the secret personally (not via an accessible Internet protocol) before sending the protected file.

 * You store or receive a file and need to ensure that it has not been modified or corrupted in the process of transmission.
 EncryptPad uses SHA-1 hashing algorithm to verify integrity.

 * You need protection against a brute force attack in case your storage gets in somebody's hands.
 EncryptPad allows to generate a key and store it separately from encrypted information.
-The unwanted person would need two secrets to open an encrypted file: the password and the key.
-Consider this example: you store your encrypted file on a memory stick, and protect it with a password.
+The unwanted person would need two secrets to open an encrypted file: the passphrase and the key.
+Consider this example: you store your encrypted file on a memory stick, and protect it with a passphrase.
 In addition to that, you protect the file with a file key and store the key on computers where you open the file.
-If the memory stick is lost, the password is not enough to decrypt your information.
+If the memory stick is lost, the passphrase is not enough to decrypt your information.
 The key file is also needed and it is not on the memory stick.

 <div id="when-can-i-not" />
 ##When Can I Not Use EncryptPad?

-* You need to send a file to somebody with whom you have **not prearranged a shared secret** (a password or a key file).
+* You need to send a file to somebody with whom you have **not prearranged a shared secret** (a passphrase or a key file).
 In this case, you need asymmetric encryption with public and private keys.
 Fortunately, there are many convenient tools suitable for the task.

 * You are on public transport or a common area where **somebody can see your screen**.